 One way to invest in yourself is to work on a degree.
 College can be expensive, but there are cheaper ways to earn a degree.
 Community colleges or state universities can help you cut the price of an education.
 If you’re past the typical college age, there are many scholarships specially designed to help older students.

 Even if you don’t want to attend college, certificates can help you break into a new career or increase your income.
 For example, people in Internet technology can look into certifications from major companies like Cisco or Microsoft.
-Or you could look into taking online courses from some of the top institutions through edX.

 Depending on how long your education program takes, you can spend most of the down economy in training and graduate into an improving job market.